Difference Between Ultrasound and MRI

 Ultrasound is a common, harmless performed to detect any underlying diseases beneath soft tissues.
 The process is affordable, painless, and of short duration.

-Doctors generally assign it to patients to treat the perfect spot.
+Doctors assign it to patients to treat the perfect spot.
 The result comes in still images captured on the screen during the test.
-The sound waves can not travel through the bones thus can not detect any kind of bone injuries.
+The sound waves can not travel through the bones and thus can not detect any bone injuries.

 On the other hand, the MRI is considered a more accurate diagnostic tool.
 MRI stands for magnetic resonance imaging.
 It gives very detailed information.

-Hence this is prescribed by the doctor in case of serious bone injuries, tumors, or any suspectable inflammation.
+Hence, the doctor prescribes this in case of serious bone injuries, tumours, or any suspectable inflammation.
 It is costlier and also a long process.

 Comparison Table